Ultrasound Signal Processing: From Models to Deep Learning

+In all cases, data is needed to test the performance of (clinical) signal processing algorithms.
+However, in deep learning based solutions specifically, we observe an increasing need for training data when prior knowledge on the underlying signal model is not fully exploited.
+A schematic overview of these approaches is given in Figure 1, including examples of corresponding techniques in the case of ultrasound beamforming.

-We begin by briefly explaining the probabilistic perspective and notation we will adopt throughout the paper in a preliminaries section, after which we provide background information on the basics of US acquisition.
+We begin by briefly explaining the probabilistic perspective and notation we will adopt throughout the paper in a preliminaries section, after which we provide background information on the basics of US acquisition, which can be skipped by experts in the field of ultrasound.
 Following this background information, we will dive into model-based US signal processing, in which we will derive various conventional beamforming and post-processing algorithms from their models and statistical assumptions.
 Next, we turn to DL methods, after which we bridge the gap between model-based and DL-based processing, identifying opportunities for data-driven enhancement of model-based methods (and their assumptions) by DL.
 Finally we provide a discussion and conclusion, where we provide a future outlook and several opportunities for deep learning in ultrasound signal processing.